modix/php-cs-rulesets/README.md

 `composer require phpro/grumphp-shim --no-plugins` to install grump without creating a gumphp.yml file

-`COMPOSER=vendor/modix/php-cs-rulesets/composer.json composer modix-cs-configs` to add default .php_cs and grumphp.yml configuration files.

 ## Configuration

-create a `.php_cs` file in your project root and configure the paths for the Finder and change the ruleset if required.
+create a `.php-cs-fixer.php` file in your project root by running the following command:

+`COMPOSER=vendor/modix/php-cs-rulesets/composer.json composer modix-cs-configs`

+Alternatively you can create file yourself.

 ```php
 <?php